antonraharja/book-voip-id/OpenSIPS-Installation.md

 Update | 1505072330
 Author | [Anton Raharja](http://antonraharja.com)

 This document explains how to install OpenSIPS and configure it for VoIP ID.
+This manual contains special steps required to get OpenSIPS to work with VoIP ID, that means it is not meant for standalone or general purpose OpenSIPS installation.

 ### Step 1: Get OpenSIPS and prepare it